Northstrix/Serpent-Twofish-AES-File-Encrypter/README.md

 ![image text](https://github.com/Northstrix/Serpent-Twofish-AES-File-Encrypter/blob/main/V1.0/Pictures/Encryption%20Scheme.png)

-Made with the help of the CHat GPT and Perplexity
+Made with the help of the Chat GPT and Perplexity